Contents

 Expectation

-Schools have an inclusive approach to assessment and planning that considers all aspects of progress including academic, social and emotional development, alongside a holistic understanding of individuals.
+Schools and settings have an inclusive approach to assessment and planning that considers all aspects of progress including academic, social and emotional development, alongside a holistic understanding of individuals.

 - Accordion